 An alley ten feet broad separated the two fences, preventing intercourse between the two pens and giving access to gates opening into each.
 Officers occupied the smaller pen nearest the fort; privates the other, which, though larger, was many times more crowded.

-The row of barracks were under a continuous roof but were divided into rooms called “Divisions” numbered from no. one to forty.
-The buildings were really shells, constructed of long planks standing on end, in line, like a double fence, or covered bridge, running around three sides of a square.
-The floor was as rough as a stable; the roof leaky as a sieve; the weatherboarding so open that you could thrust your hand between most of the planks, and great drifts of snow accumulated upon our beds every night in winter”
+The row of barracks was under a continuous roof but was divided into rooms called “Divisions” numbered from no. one to forty.
+The buildings were really shells, constructed of long planks standing on end, in line, like a double fence or covered bridge, running around three sides of a square.
+The floor was as rough as a stable; the roof leaky as a sieve; the weatherboarding so open that you could thrust your hand between most of the planks, and great drifts of snow accumulated upon our beds every night in winter.”

 During the war, about 2,900 prisoners died while incarcerated at Fort Delaware, of which about 2,400 were buried in a national cemetery at Finn’s Point, New Jersey, just across the Delaware River.
 Despite a large number of deaths, the prison at Fort Delaware had one of the lowest death percentages (10%) of any U.S. Civil War prison.
 Half of the deaths occurred during a smallpox epidemic in 1863.
 Other deaths occurred due to cholera, pneumonia, scurvy, typhoid, and other illnesses.
 During this time, 109 Union soldiers and about 40 civilians on the island also died.